OdinsPlasmaRifle/old.odinsplasmarifle.github.io/_posts/2015-09-20-vagrant-on-arch-linux-part-1.md

 ##Install Vagrant

-To get started, open a teminal and run the following:
+To get started, open a terminal and run the following:

     $ sudo pacman -S vagrant